imagineLife/human-effort/ComponentMaster.md

 These are heavily data-influenced application types.
 In these use-cases, the data on the screen is probably used to inform a persons time, finances, human resource allocations, company policies, workplace interactions... the list goes on.

 #### Data Driven Components
-When building react components that are parts of applications like these, rigorous standards are worth-while - - components should be **trustworthy:**
+When building react components that are parts of applications like these, rigorous standards are worth-while - - components should be
+- **trustworthy:**
   - they show the values they are expected to
+  - the 'default' value is expected
+- **flexible**
-- component flexibility is bullet-proof,  && as a developer assuring that all rendering cases are as expected
+  - component flexibility expecttions are clear, tested, and in-use

 ###  Reusability in action
 Component Developers often find ourselves in familiar dev territory, re-writing similar code constantly.
 Shoot for sensible re-usability: